sapana-roehampton/OS-Coursework/week2.md

 ## Reflection:

 In Week 2, I realized the significance of planning prior to implementing any security modifications on a server.
 Than immediately adjusting tools like SSH or firewalls I concentrated on grasping the reasons, behind these controls and how they integrate to safeguard a system.
-Building the security checklist allowed me to understand how various security layers (SSH, firewall, AppArmor updates, user management) link together to establish a baseline.
-Creating the threat model also prompted me to think from an attacker’s perspective and spot vulnerabilities before they escalate into issues.
-This week improved my understanding of security principles and prepared me for the hands-on configuration work in later weeks.
+I was able to comprehend how different security layers (SSH, firewall, AppArmor updates, user management) connect to create a baseline by creating the security checklist.
+Developing the threat model also forced me to consider the viewpoint of an attacker and identify weaknesses before they become problems.
+I gained a better understanding of security concepts this week, which also helped me get ready for the practical configuration work in the coming weeks.

----